 “It’s interesting because I have a co-worker from Jamaica who has told me, ‘Look, if marijuana had a negative effect on fertility, I would’ve seen it where I’m from,’” he says.
 “And there is conflicting scientific evidence, but in my practice, I definitely see an impact.”

 There might be a difference between men who abuse marijuana and those who use it more recreationally, he says.
-And whether marijuana use affects a man’s sperm count also probably depends on the sperm count men already have, Najari says.
+And whether marijuana use affects sperm count also probably depends on the sperm count a person already has, Najari says.

 “What I tell couples about using it is that for men whose sperm production is robust, a small negative hit from being exposed to marijuana might not have a profound effect.
 But for some men whose sperm production is more fragile or tenuous, any type of potential insult can lower their count,” Najari says.